Council offers a number of free educational opportunities for the community to learn more about our region's water, waste and recycling.

 Implementation phase will be different for different schools depending on how much the school has already achieved so far.
 Council Education Officer will provide support in implementing the recommended actions for the first time.

 Student involvement and ownership is very important for continuity of this program.
-Any actions implemented will need to be recorded in the worksheet provided for future reference.
+Any actions implemented will need to be recorded in the worksheet (PDF) provided for future reference.

 Some ideas on implementation;